Cybergroup-Research/ignite-docs/docs/odata/read-only-odata-service.md

 ## Discussion

-Above OData service can be used to create OData complaint REST APIs with read support only.
+The above OData service can be used to create OData compliant REST APIs with read support only.

 In the example flow, we have defined a sample edm "users" using both, a <code class="node">Function</code> node and the <code class="node">EDM</code> node.